qcif-training/singularity-containers/_episodes/13-bio-example-host.md

 {: .challenge}

 To summarise what we've learnt in the previous examples, we may say that a container ships an application and its dependencies by encapsulating them in an isolated, read-only filesystem.
 In order for a container to access directories from the host filesystem (and write files), one needs to explicitly bind mount them.
-The main exception here is the current work directory, which is bind mounted by default.
+The main exception here is the current work directory or our home directory, which is bind mounted by default.

 ### Bind mounting host directories